mercadopago/devsite-docs/guides/plugins/woocommerce/goto-production.en.md

 # Activating production mode

-The first step to activate production mode in your store is to **enable the SSL certificate** on your domain.
+The first step to activate production mode in your store is **enabling the SSL certificate** on your domain.
 This certificate is used to increase the security of the data shared by your store.
 In other words, your customers' personal information.

 Many hosting services offer, along with the domain, the SSL certificate.
 If your domain does not have this certificate, we recommend looking for a company that helps you with purchase and installation.